 the patriotic spirit and love of ingenious freedom … became gradually corrupted as the nation advanced in power and splendor”.

-Democracy, in the past, has always lead to one of the following:
+Democracy, in the past, has always led to one of the following:

-Socialism through voters realize they can vote for “free” things, and handing power over to a nanny state.
+Socialism when voters realize they can vote for “free” things and handing power over to a nanny state.

-Fascism through individuals believing the degradation of culture and tradition cannot be stopped without extreme power and military force.
+Fascism when individuals believing the degradation of culture and tradition cannot be stopped without extreme power and military force.

 Full collapse through a combination of contributory democratic issues, such as what happened to the Roman Empire or Ancient Athens.